Shab-e Yalda, Winter Solstice: Private Exhibition

 Mixed dried fruit and nuts

 This is the centre-front section of the sofreh.
 Mixed dried fruit and nuts, embellished with miniature sculptured pomegranates, are on display over a draped length of antique Persian textile, known as termeh, with an intricate silver-thread border.
 A copy of the divan-e Hafez with an attractive binding is presented on an antique Persian silver tray, flanked by a pair of lovely miniature trays of traditional Persian pastries.
-During the celebrations, poetry is recited to get through the longest and darkest night of the year.
+During the celebrations, stories and poetry are recited and fortunes are told, to get through the longest and darkest night of the year.